bodsch/ansible-prometheus/README.md

 ### `prometheus_service`

 Configures the command line parameters of Prometheus.
-These are stored in the file `/etc/defaults/prometheus` and used by the start script.
+These are stored in the file `/etc/conf.d/prometheus` or `/etc/defaults/prometheus` and used by the start script.
 All parameters can be called via `prometheus --help`.